United Ukrainian Ballet Company

-The United Ukrainian Ballet Company, or simply the United Ukrainian Ballet, is a Ukrainian ballet company.
+The United Ukrainian Ballet Company, or simply the United Ukrainian Ballet, was a Ukrainian ballet company.
 Founded in 2022 by Igone de Jongh, the troupe consisted of dancers in exile due to the Russian invasion of Ukraine.
-The troupe is based in The Hague, the Netherlands.
+The troupe was based in The Hague, the Netherlands.

 The company made its debut in August 2022, with a Dutch tour of Giselle, staged by Alexei Ratmansky, followed by appearances in the UK, Singapore, Australia and the United States.
+In January 2024, the troupe announced it would disband due to financial constraint.

 History

 In February 2022, when the Russian invasion of Ukraine began, former Dutch National Ballet principal dancer Igone de Jongh was on tour with two Ukrainian dancers.
 De Jongh then decided to form a company for the exiled dancers, to give them a safe space and opportunities to continue to dance.

 De Jongh and her impresario Matthijs Bongertman, who has a theatre management and production company, sought out help from the officials in The Hague and local businesses to establish a ballet company for the exiled Ukrainian dancers.
 The troupe was offered the Royal Conservatory of The Hague's former building, which was set to be demolished, as its home base.
 The building was renamed Dutch Center for Ukrainian Dancers.
 In addition to rehearsal spaces, classrooms were also converted into dorm rooms for the dancers, their families and 200 other Ukrainian refugees.
 The center was opened on 31 May by Jan van Zanen, the mayor of the Hague, and Maksym Kononenko, the Ukrainian Ambassador to the Netherlands.

 The news of the company was spread across the Ukrainian ballet world through social media.
 The first group of dancers, about fifteen women, arrived in March.
 Initially, the company only consisted of women, as men of military age were not allowed to leave Ukraine.
 However, the Ukrainian Ministry of Culture provided temporary permits for male dancers to leave, as the company promotes Ukrainian culture abroad.
 The company grew to 70 dancers as of October 2022.
 De Jongh also brought in choreographer Alexei Ratmansky, whom she had worked with, soon after she became aware of his staunch opposition to the invasion.
 Ratmansky, who has a Ukrainian and Russian background, immediately agreed to work with the company and donated his time.